yashseth07/golang-rest-bookkeeper-example/README.md

 # golang-rest-bookkeeper-example
-  golang sample code for creating a rest api using gorilla mux.
+  Golang sample code for creating a rest api using gorilla mux.
   This code shows basic CRUD operation on Books entity.